Republicans are living in Mitch Daniels’s shadow, but they hardly know it.

 “What will be different in 2012 is the emergence of the tea party and a renewed focus on spending, the deficit, and taxes, which according to public opinion data will dominate the debate in both the primary and the general election,” said Republican uber-strategist Ralph Reed, the former executive director of the Christian Coalition.
 “My sense is the fiscal issues will suffuse with the social agenda, not displace it entirely.”

-This article appears in the April 6, 2011, edition of National Journal Daily.
+This article appears in the April 6, 2011, edition of NJ Daily.